Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Phone number: 203-582-7600

 The Commission on Accreditation in Physical Therapy Education (CAPTE) is an accrediting agency that is nationally recognized by the U.S. Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 CAPTE grants specialized accreditation status to qualified entry-level education programs for physical therapy.
 Accreditation is a process used in the U.S. to ensure the quality of the education that students receive.
-It is a voluntary, nongovernmental, peer-review process that occurs on a regular basis.
+It is a voluntary, nongovernmental peer-review process that occurs on a regular basis.

-The Physical Therapy program at Quinnipiac University is accredited by CAPTE, 3030 Potomac Ave Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: accreditation@apta.org; website: capteonline.org.
+The Physical Therapy program at Quinnipiac University is accredited by CAPTE, 3030 Potomac Ave Suite 100, Alexandria, Virginia 22305-3085; email: accreditation@apta.org; website: capteonline.org; telephone: 703-706-3245.
 If needing to contact the program/institution directly, please email tracy.wall@qu.edu or call 203-582-8212.
-The last accreditation was in 2022.
+The program is accredited through 2032.

 Any concerns/complaints about the program that fall outside the realm of due process, whether expressed by students or other stakeholders, are taken very seriously and acted upon in an expedient manner.
 Any individual who is unhappy with their experience or encounter with any student, faculty or staff member of the Department of Physical Therapy is encouraged to express that concern by filing a written complaint via email to the Department Chair (Ken Kosiorand/or Program Director (Tracy Wall).